ScryptSnake/GoogleMapsWrapper/README.md

 This project continues to be contributed to over time.
 Users should avoid the Javascript API and consider it's current status *experimental*.

 ## :exclamation: Usage Disclaimer
-This software attempts to optimize the use of requests to Google’s API.
+This software attempts to optimize the use of requests to Googleâ€™s API.
 However, users are solely responsible for all requests made from their accounts.
-The developer assumes no liability for any charges incurred due to excessive requests or for the frequency of requests sent to Google’s services.
+The developer assumes no liability for any charges incurred due to excessive requests or for the frequency of requests sent to Googleâ€™s services.
 Further, the developer does not make any guarantees of accuracy of data yielded from this software.

 ##  :wrench: Architecture